manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

 }
 ```

-So it just takes the index and sees it is a valid index and just output's the given chunk contains.
-(So this function can be used for leaking libc address)
+This is a standard function where we specify an index to a chunk, and it checks if it is a non-null pointer.If so the function prints the chunk contents.
+(We can abuse this for getting leaks)

 ```
 void delete(void)